 Rants on the Downfall of the Web

 That said, the reality is not as pristine as it should be, partly because certain companies persistently refuse to write software that reliably conforms to industry standards.
 This makes certain styling measures somewhat, shall we say, inconsistent.
 Some browsers, on the other hand, are exemplary in their conformity to those standards, and one such was therefore used in the development of this site.
-The browser used for testing the site was Mozilla Firefox, an open-source browser whose development is directed by Netscape.
+The browser used for testing the site was Mozilla Firefox, an open-source browser.
 This browser is, therefore, doubtlessly the best with which to view this site.
 Furthermore, Mozilla is not only more in line with the ideas on intellectual goods held by Goretti Publications; it is also technically superior to Internet Explorer and even Opera.
 Its download and use are therefore highly recommended.

 Otherwise, however, there should be no problems viewing the site.
 Lynx shouldn't be (too) upset by the formatting, done as it is by CSS, which Lynx (as far as I know) does not support.
 Old browsers which don't support CSS should not have a problem; I've viewed the pages without the stylesheet and, while the appearance is not so beautiful and well-designed (!), it's still acceptable and legible.
 If anyone does have trouble with any particular browser or tool, please let me know and I will do whatever I can to correct it, even if (as may well be the case) the fault is the browser's and not mine.